WHAT WE DO

 • Closing the loop on pollution in the watersheds with stormwater equipment will help us protect our wildlife, reclaim Sportsman's Paradise, and keep litter out of the Mississippi River and the Gulf of Mexico.

-• Stakeholder outreach and public education, citizen accountability and transparency, are critical first steps to creating a successful stormwater management program.
-Define and understand the problem, devise a solution and determine a stormwater fee that reflects the political realities of your community.
+• Stakeholder outreach, public education, accountability and transparency, are critical first steps to creating a successful stormwater management program.
+Define and understand the problem, devise a solution and determine a simple stormwater fee that reflects the needs and political realities of your community.